yujiri8/yujiri.xyz/argument/fizzy_trans.md

 TEMPLATE DEFAULT
 DESC An experience I had reinforcing my negative perception of trannies as sexist assholes who can't take disagreement.

-I've [explained](/protagonism/gender) why I disapprove of transgenderism, but my case isn't completely airtight - as main_gi once pointed out to me, it's possible from my perspective that most trans people have a legitimate genetic issue that causes their "discomfort" rather than them having sexist attitudes.
+I've [explained](/protagonism/gender) why I disapprove of transgenderism, but my case isn't completely airtight - as main_gi once pointed out to me, it's possible for all I know that most trans people have a legitimate genetic issue that causes their "discomfort" rather than them having sexist attitudes.

 Well today, I followed an invite to Fizzy the Mutualist's Discord server.
 I thought it was a great opportunity to learn about mutualism, an anarchist ideology I knew very little about.
 Who knew, maybe mutualism has the next insight I need.

 After joining the server, I saw the rules, which included the usual leftist "don't disagree with us about anything related to gender" clauses, as vague as ever (words like 'harass', 'prejudice', 'anti-' used).
 I reluctantly agreed planning not to start a discussion about it.
 So the gatekeeper, Fizzy's right-hand Qpoter, came to ask me one question first: "What do you think of trans peeps".

 I was thoroughly discouraged.
 Hadn't I just agreed to the TOS?
 And why that question in particular?
 If she'd asked me about gays or bisexuals, I could have honestly answered that I don't have a problem with them at all.
 Why did it have to be trans peeps?
-Did these people know who I was or something?

 I idled and deliberated for a long time on how to word my next message.
 I wasn't going to be dishonest, but I had to be really careful.
 It would decide whether I was allowed to learn from a mutualist.